Psoriasis causes red, scaly patches on the skin. It’s a common skin problem and usually runs in families. Children get it less often than adults.

 When to see your doctor about psoriasis symptoms

-If your child has a rash, see your doctor who can advise you on the right treatment.
+If your child has a rash, see your GP.
+The GP can advise you on the right treatment.

 There’s no cure for psoriasis, but there are many treatments that can make the rash go away and reduce symptoms.

-Treatment involves ointments and creams, including cortisone, tar preparations and vitamin D creams (calcipotriol).
+Treatment involves ointments and creams, including corticosteroids (cortisone), tar preparations and vitamin D creams (calcipotriol).
 If your child has widespread psoriasis, a course of ultraviolet B light might help.

-In very severe cases your doctor might prescribe an immunosuppressant drug or an injectable biologic agent.
+In very severe cases your doctor might prescribe an immunosuppressant or biological drug.

 If the psoriasis has appeared after a recent bout of tonsillitis, your doctor might also consider prescribing antibiotics.